ioBroker/ioBroker.vis-2/README.md

 The `read` flag means, that the project is accessible for this user in the Runtime.
 The `write` flag means, that the project is accessible for this user in the Edit Mode.

+When a new user is created via ioBroker Admin adapter, it will have both permissions by default.

 ## Settings
 ### Reload if sleep longer than
 There is a rule that after some disconnection period, the whole VIS page will be reloaded to synchronize the project.